googleapis/google-api-go-client/README.md

 [Cloud Client Libraries for Go](https://github.com/googleapis/google-cloud-go) instead.
 These are the new and idiomatic Go libraries targeted specifically at Google Cloud Platform Services.

-The generator itself and the code it produces are beta.
-Some clients are in alpha/beta and indicated as such in the import path (e.g., "google.golang.org/api/someapi/v1alpha").

 ## Authorization

 By default, each API will use [Google Application Default Credentials](https://developers.google.com/identity/protocols/application-default-credentials)